 These are simply the BEST homemade waffles, guys.
 I’ve been making this classic waffle recipe for 10 years.
-They are quick to put together and the ingredients are pantry staples.
-They are crispy on the outside, and soft and fluffy on the inside!
+They are quick to put together, and the ingredients are pantry staples.
+They are crispy on the outside and soft and fluffy on the inside!
+Originally published February 24, 2012.

 Eric and I went to see a guest pianist at BYU last weekend.
-We got there a couple minutes late, so we had to wait outside the entrance until we heard applause, so as to not interrupt.
-There were a few other people waiting with us, including a couple on what must have been a first date.
+We got there a couple minutes late, so we had to wait outside the entrance until we heard applause so as to not interrupt.
+A few other people were waiting with us, including a couple on what must have been a first date.
 This is how I could tell:

 Girl: I like the Renaissance.